-- 7. Obtained from management a listing of all deposit sites maintained by the Hospital and select a sample of five deposit sites.
-For each deposit site, obtained from management a listing of all cash collection locations maintained by the Hospital. - 8.
-Select a sample of one collection location for each deposit site provided in the listing obtained from management in SAUP #7.
+- 8. Obtain from management a listing of all deposit sites maintained by the Hospital and select a sample of five deposit sites.
+For each deposit site, obtain from management a listing of all cash collection locations maintained by the Hospital. - 9.
+Select a sample of one collection location for each deposit site provided in the listing obtained from management in SAUP #8.
 For each sample, obtain and inspect written policies and procedures related to employee job duties.
-Observe that job duties are properly segregated at each collection location such that: - d.
-Employees that are responsible for cash collections do not share cash drawers/registers. - e.
-Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g., pre-numbered receipts) to the deposit. - f.
-Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit. - g.
-The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers by revenue source and/or agency fund additions are not responsible for collecting cash unless another employee verifies the reconciliation. - 9.
-Inquire of management that all employees who have access to cash are covered by a bond or insurance policy for theft. - 10.
-Select two deposit dates for each of the five bank accounts selected for SAUP #6 and obtain supporting documentation such that: - h.
-Observe that receipts are sequentially pre-numbered. - i.
-Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip. - j.
-Trace the deposit slip total to the actual deposit per the bank statement.
+Observe that job duties are properly segregated at each collection location such that: - a.
+Employees that are responsible for cash collections do not share cash drawers/registers; - b.
+Each employee responsible for collecting cash is not responsible for preparing/making bank deposits, unless another employee/official is responsible for reconciling collection documentation (e.g., pre-numbered receipts) to the deposit; - c.
+Each employee responsible for collecting cash is not responsible for posting collection entries to the general ledger or subsidiary ledgers unless another employee/official is responsible for reconciling ledger postings to each other and to the deposit; and - d.
+The employee(s) responsible for reconciling cash collections to the general ledger and/or subsidiary ledgers by revenue source and/or agency fund additions are not responsible for collecting cash unless another employee verifies the reconciliation. - 10.
+Inquire of management that all employees who have access to cash are covered by a bond or insurance policy for theft.